YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 ## Costs
 If running your web service costs an inconsequential annual amount, it's likely not worth your time to profile the service for inefficiencies.

-# What are flame graphs?
+# How are flame graphs useful to software engineers?

 ## How should a developer use flame graphs?